eclipse-tractusx/bpdm/INSTALL.md

     - no-auth
 ```

-You can also more fine-granulary remove authentication on APIs and BPDM client connections.
+You can also more fine-granularly remove authentication on APIs and BPDM client connections.
 You can refer to the no-auth profile configurations (for example that of the [Gate](bpdm-gate/src/main/resources/application-no-auth.yml)) as a documentation.

 #### Use External Dependencies